go-andiamo/aitch/README.md

 - Smart value rendering (specify element content & attribute values as almost any type<sup>‡</sup>)
 - Imperative rendering for absolute dynamically built HTML/SVG
 - Seamless integration with `html/template`
+- Full godocs (including HTML & SVG links to MDN docs)
+- Inline style generation via fluent `css` module
 - 100% tested and production-ready
-- Full godocs (including HTML & SVG links to MDN docs)

 †: With totally static templates (no dynamic attributes, no conditional attributes, no imperative rendering) zero allocs (zero GC-pressure) is almost guaranteed!
 Dynamic values or conditional logic may introduce some allocations — this is unavoidable in Go, but Aitch minimizes them wherever possible.<br>